Economic policy of the Biden administration: Taxation and globalization

 The old view strongly emphasized the wisdom of lowering income taxes, arguing that high rates discourage work, discourage investment, slow growth, and render the U.S. less competitive in a globalized world.
-Furthermore the minimum wage reduces employment.
-The new view is that more danger comes from monopoly power, especially as exerted by the giant high tech companies such as Facebook, Google and Amazon.
+Furthermore, the minimum wage reduces employment.
+The new view is that more danger comes from monopoly power, especially as exerted by the giant high tech companies such as Facebook, Google, and Amazon.
 Taxation, regulation and anti-trust laws should be used to control them.
-Furthermore the status quo is creating many multi-billionaires, who largely evade taxation.
+Furthermore, the status quo is creating many multi-billionaires, who largely evade taxation.
 The result is rapidly growing inequality that is politically and socially destabilizing.

-The old view warns that labor unions where the monopolies to worry about and fight against; Biden has been a strong supporter of labor unions.
+The old view warns that labor unions were the monopolies to worry about and fight against; Biden has been a strong supporter of labor unions.